blahajjessie/13s-wiki/c/compilation.md

 c = 3.000000
 ```

-The side length should be &radic;8 &thickapprox; 2.828.
+The side length should be &radic;8 &#8776; 2.828.
 We're going to modify this program to:

 - use the built-in math library's `sqrt` function
 - move the `my_hypot` function into another file